 Sign 2: Limited cross-departmental collaboration

 There is a lack of collaboration and knowledge sharing between different departments or teams.
-Individuals and teams tend to work in silos, and they rarely seek or provide assistance beyond their immediate departmental responsibilities and projects.
+Individuals and teams tend to work alone creating knowledge silos.
+They rarely seek or provide assistance beyond their immediate departmental responsibilities and projects.

 Sign 3: High employee turnover